 Where: International Commerce Centre, 1 Austin Road West, West Kowloon

 When: This is a good spot all week with the highest bar in the world, making it a Hong Kong must-do.

-Who: It’s a varied clientele here, from 20-somethings to 50-somethings; most will be tourists, so this might not be a spot for those looking for something long-term.
+Who: It’s a varied clientele at this bar, from 20-somethings singles to 50-somethings; most will be tourists, so this might not be a spot for those looking for something long-term.

 What: Savour a drink amidst the clouds at this sky bar and lounge atop The Ritz-Carlton.